Coping with grief at Christmas

 Find ways to remember them

-This can be as simple as ‘speaking’ to the person, silently or out loud, visiting their grave, or a place that was special to them.
+This can be as simple as visiting a place that was special to them, looking through old photos or hanging up a meaningful decoration.
 These things can be done alone or with friends or family.
-You may have photos or memories which you can share to bring you together.
+For more ideas of ways to remember your loved one this Christmas, click here.

 -